JelteHeldens/SpaceWeather-website/README.md

 - radius in km/200000

+Planets rotate at a speed relative to earth.
+(For simplicity they all rotate around the y-axis)

 ## Installation

 The weather on Mars is gathered from [NASA's InSight API](https://api.nasa.gov/).
 To make this work, simply create your own NASA API Key and paste it into API-KEY.txt